ronalds141/SQL-Portfolio/README.md

 # **Introduction**

-This project is part of my data analytics portfolio, showcasing my ability to work with large, real-world datasets using SQL, Excel, and data visualization tools.
-I’m passionate about turning raw data into actionable insights and am open to opportunities in data analytics, data science, and even data engineering.
+This project is part of my data engineering and analytics portfolio, showcasing my ability to work with large, real-world datasets using SQL, Excel, and data visualization tools.
+Data science is my new passion, and I'm learning something new every day.

 The research subject is the [YELP Open Dataset](https://business.yelp.com/data/resources/open-dataset/).

-The goal of this project was to perform a **comprehensive, end-to-end analysis** of Yelp’s publicly available dataset, with a primary focus on the **restaurant industry**.
+The goal of this project was to perform a **comprehensive, end-to-end analysis** of YELP’s publicly available dataset, with a primary focus on the **restaurant industry**.
 The dataset offers a unique opportunity to explore **real-world, large-scale data** containing millions of reviews, detailed business attributes, geolocation data, and customer feedback spanning multiple years.

 ## **The Dataset**

-The dataset contains over **6,000,000 business reviews** from **150'346 businesses** in **27 U.S. states**.
+The dataset contains over **6,000,000 business reviews** for **150'346 businesses** in **27 U.S. states**.
-The main focus of this research is **restaurants** — exploring their ratings, popularity, and customer feedback trends.
+The main focus of this research is **restaurants** — exploring their ratings, popularity, and customer reviews.
-Some tables exceeding **15,000,000** rows.
+One table exceeds **15,000,000** rows.

 ![Dataset.png](https://github.com/ronalds141/SQL-Portfolio/blob/main/msedge_EReYpbqCQX.png)

-### **Questions I wanted to answer with my SQL Queries were:**
+### **Questions I want to answer with my SQL Queries:**
 - How many businesses are there in each state in this dataset?
 - Which ten restaurants are the best in each state?
 - What cuisines receive the most reviews and the highest average ratings?